 The natural replacement rate (NRR) of wild summer steelhead in the Methow River basin was calculated as the number of natural origin recruits divided by the overall spawning population of hatchery and natural origin adults of the parent brood (Attachment D).
-The NRR of the last brood for which complete adult return data was available (2010 brood) was 0.245 (Table 5.21), which is slightly lower than the mean NRR of the 1996-2010 broods (0.294).
+The NRR of the last brood for which complete adult return data was available (2011 brood) was 0.249 (Table 5.21), which is slightly above the mean NRR of the 1996-2011 broods (0.247).